-Wrinkling of the hands is also common, also due to ageing and sun damage.
+Wrinkling of the hands is also common due to aging and sun damage.
 Elasticity is lost due to age-related collagen loss, resulting in wrinkled hands.
-This is completely normal, but can bely our age compared to other parts of our bodies that are on display.
+This is completely normal, but it can bely our age compared to other parts of our bodies that are on display.

 Incorporating extra volume into ageing hands is complemented by clarifying the surface skin of blemishes and wrinkles.

 We assess your hands on a case-by-case basis, and will likely employ a few strategies to get the most out of the skin you have.
 We can exfoliate, hydrate, boost cellular function, and remove pigmentation from your hands.
 We can use IPL or LED light-based treatments, radiofrequency or laser, to boost your cells’ performance over time, increasing collagen production.